The charts below give information about a public library in a town called Little Chalfont.

 Paraphrase the overall essay topic.

-Add in as much detail as possible.
+And include as much information as possible.

-Vary long and short sentences.
+Vary short and long sentences.

 Vocabulary